Wildmoor Heath School is an academy in the Greenshaw Learning Trust.

 In my current role, I'm a senior education advisor form Bracknell Forest.

 I currently chair the Wokingham SACRE and work closely with their Primary and Secondary schools.
 I'm an experienced governor with over 10 years working across both Primary and Secondary phases.

 Growing up on some of the tougher council estates in London, I learnt very quickly the power of education and how it opens up doors to your people.

 I have two young ones, the eldest has recently started Primary School.
 In my spare time (not during Covid), you'll find me off travelling with my boys or my head in a book.

 |Mrs Clare Vincent||

 After working in the IT industry for a number of years, I re-trained as a Primary School teacher and have now been teaching for over 16 years.
-I joined Wildmoor Heath in January 2020; it is a privilege to work at such an amazing school, with enthusiastic children and a brilliant team of staff.
+I joined Wildmoor Heath in January 2020, first as a Senior Teacher, then as Deputy Headteacher and now as Headteacher.
+It is a privilege to work at such an amazing school, with enthusiastic children and a brilliant team of staff.
 Having been a Senior Leader for many years in a variety of schools, I have a solid understanding of how schools run and the crucial role of Governors within schools.
 I have lived in Crowthorne since 2006, with my husband and two adult children.
-In my spare time, I enjoy travelling, reading, swimming and gadgets.
+In my spare time, I enjoy travelling, reading, running, swimming and gadgets.